nichoje/os212/tips.md

 4. Do the assignments properly!<br>
 It is a must to do every assignments properly so you can get good scores!

+5. Join the ZOOM meeting!<br>
+Not only join the class.
+Listen and pay attention!